Spraygun War

-Spraygun War is an American electronic/rap band from Los Angeles, California.
-The group consists of members Josh Todd and Stevie D (Stevie Dacanay).
+Spraygun War is an American electronic/rap band from Los Angeles.
+It consists of members Josh Todd and Stevie D (Stevie Dacanay).
 The two are also members of the rock band Buckcherry.
 The band's debut recording, Into the Blackness, was released on June 10, 2016, without a label.
-It features their single, OMG, and was recorded entirely in E-standard tuning.

-History

-The band's debut recording, Into the Blackness, was released on June 10, 2016.
-Conceptually, the EP deals with Josh Todd's path to enlightenment.
-It features their single, OMG.

-Critical reception

-The majority of the critical response towards Spraygun War has been coarse.
-Website MetalSucks referred to them as "terrible".
+Conceptually, the EP deals with Josh Todd's path to enlightenment, and features their single "OMG".
+The majority of the critical response towards Spraygun War has been coarse, with website MetalSucks referring to them as "terrible".